Anderson-Lab/anderson-lab.github.io/data_301_2019_fall/home.md

 Office: 222 Building 14

 Office hours:
-* Tuesday and Thursday from 11 - noon
-* Tuesday and Thursday from 1:30 - 2:30 PM
+* Tuesday and Thursday from 1:30 - 3:30 PM
 * Wednesday from 12-1 (online only)

 ## Graders